cartesia-ai/dev-showcase/README.md

 ## Getting Started with Cartesia
 To start building with Cartesia:

-Sign up for a Cartesia account at [https://www.cartesia.io](https://cartesia.ai/)
+1. Sign up for a Cartesia account at [https://www.cartesia.ai](https://cartesia.ai/)

-Obtain your API key from the developer dashboard
+2. Obtain your API key from the developer dashboard

-Install the Cartesia SDK for your preferred programming language
+3. Install the Cartesia SDK for your preferred programming language

-Check out our [quickstart guide](https://docs.cartesia.ai/getting-started/dev-quickstart) for a simple integration example
+4. Check out our [quickstart guide](https://docs.cartesia.ai/getting-started/dev-quickstart) for a simple integration example

 ## Contributing
 We welcome contributions to this showcase!
 If you've built something amazing with Cartesia, follow these steps to submit your project:

-Fork this repository
+1. Fork this repository

-Create a new folder for your project
+2. Create a new folder for your project

-Add your project files, including a detailed README
+3. Add your project files, including a detailed README

-Submit a pull request with a description of your project
+4. Submit a pull request with a description of your project

-Please ensure your project adheres to our contribution guidelines.

 ## Resources